Practical Parallel Algorithms for Non-Monotone Submodular Maximization: Introduction

-Besides the SMC, one of the most fundamental problems in submodular optimizations is the problem of submodular maximization subject to a knapsack constraint (\textbf{SKP}), which has many applications both for monotone and non-monotone submodular functions~\cite{kulik2009maximizing,lee2010maximizing,badanidiyuru2014fast}.
-Surprisingly, although the SKP has been extensively studied since the 1980s~\cite{wolsey1982maximising}, there exist only few studies on designing low-adaptivity algorithms for it.
-In particular, \cite{chekuri2019submodular} provides a $(\frac{e}{e-1}+\epsilon)$-approximation in $\mathcal{O}(\log{n})$ adaptive rounds for monotone SKP, while \cite{ene2019submodular} presents a $(e+\epsilon)$-approximation in $\mathcal{O}(\log^2 n)$ adaptive rounds for non-monotone SKP.
-However, both \cite{chekuri2019submodular} and \cite{ene2019submodular} assume oracle access to the multilinear extension of a submodular function and its gradient, which incurs high query complexity for estimating multilinear extensions accurately, making their algorithms impractical in real applications~\cite{amanatidis2021submodular}.
-Very recently, \cite{amanatidis2021submodular} studies the non-monotone SKP and present the first parallelizable algorithm dubbed \textsf{ParKnapsack} with $\mathcal{O}(\log n)$ adaptivity or $\tilde{\OO}(n)$\footnote{Throughout the paper, we use the $\tilde{O}$ notation to suppress poly-logarithmic factors.} query complexity, but their approximation ratio of $9.465+\epsilon$ contains analytical issues that affect its correctness (see~Appendix \ref{app:amanatidis_error}).
-Therefore, it still remains as an open problem to find a parallelizable algorithm achieving provable approximation ratios for the \textit{non-monotone} SKP with nearly optimal adaptivity of $\OO(\log n)$, or with nearly optimal query complexity of $\tilde{\mathcal{O}}(n)$.
-Note that reducing adaptivity from $\OO(\log^2 n)$ to $\OO(\log n)$ has been considered significant on parallel submodular maximization~\cite{fahrbach2019non,ene2020parallel,amanatidis2021submodular}, as this greatly reduces the number of parallel rounds in practical implementation.
+Besides the SMC, one of the most fundamental problems in submodular optimizations is the problem of submodular maximization subject to a knapsack constraint (\textbf{SKP}), which has many applications both for monotone and non-monotone submodular functions~\shortcite{kulik2009maximizing,lee2010maximizing,badanidiyuru2014fast}.
+Surprisingly, although the SKP has been extensively studied since the 1980s~\shortcite{wolsey1982maximising}, there exist only few studies on designing low-adaptivity algorithms for it.
+In particular, \shortcite{chekuri2019submodular} provides a $(1-1/e-\epsilon)$-approximation in $\mathcal{O}(\log{n})$ adaptive rounds for monotone SKP, while \shortcite{ene2019submodular} presents a $(e-\epsilon)$-approximation in $\mathcal{O}(\log^2 n)$ adaptive rounds for non-monotone SKP.
+However, both \shortcite{chekuri2019submodular} and \shortcite{ene2019submodular} assume oracle access to the multilinear extension of a submodular function and its gradient, which incurs high query complexity for estimating multilinear extensions accurately, making their algorithms impractical in real applications~\shortcite{amanatidis2021submodular}.
+Very recently, \shortcite{amanatidis2021submodular} study the non-monotone SKP problem and present a parallelizable algorithm dubbed \textsf{ParKnapsack} with $\tilde{\OO}(n)$\footnote{Throughout the paper, we use the $\tilde{O}$ notation to suppress poly-logarithmic factors.} query complexity and an approximation ratio of $\frac{-3 \epsilon (\epsilon (8\epsilon-2 \sqrt{3}-13)+4 \sqrt{3}+2)+4 \sqrt{3}-6}{3 ((2 \sqrt{3}-3) \epsilon^3+(11-6 \sqrt{3}) \epsilon+4 (\sqrt{3}-1))}=(3 - \sqrt{3})/12-\Theta(\epsilon)\approx 0.106-\Theta(\epsilon)$.
+Unfortunately, as pointed out by our conference version of this paper~\shortcite{cui2023practical}, the performance analysis of ~\shortcite{amanatidis2021submodular} contains critical errors and hence their performance bounds do not hold.
+Thus, our work is the first to provide a low-adaptivity algorithm that can achieve a provable approximation ratio with practical query complexity for the non-monotone SKP.
+After the publication of our conference version~\shortcite{cui2023practical,cui2023arxiv}, \shortcite{amanatidis2023submodular} (which is the full version of \shortcite{amanatidis2021submodular}) provided a revised algorithm achieving the same $0.106-\Theta(\epsilon)$ ratio as that in \shortcite{amanatidis2021submodular}, but this ratio is still worse than the $0.125-\epsilon$ ratio provided by this paper.